juxor/afaq/markdown/secI1.md

 ones.
 It is on the basis of his arguments that many right-wingers claim that libertarian (or any other kind of) socialism is impossible in principle.

-Yet as David Schweickart observes _"[i]t has long been recognised that Mises's argument is logically defective.
+Yet as David Schweickart observes it _"has long been recognised that Mises's argument is logically defective.
 Even without a market in production goods, their monetary values can be determined."_ [**Against Capitalism**, p.
 88] In other words, economic calculation based on prices is perfectly possible in a libertarian socialist system.
 After all, to build a workplace requires so many tonnes of steel, so many bricks, so many hours of work and so on.
-If we assume a mutualist society, then the prices of these goods can be easily found as the co-operatives in question would be offer their services on the market.
+If we assume a mutualist society, then the prices of these goods can be easily found as the co-operatives in question would be offering their services on the market.
 These commodities would be the inputs for the construction of production goods and so the latter's monetary values can be found.

 Ironically enough, Mises **did** mention the idea of such a mutualist system in his initial essay. _"Exchange relations between production-goods can only